-•Press Release Economic Crisis and Recovery Globalization and Trade International Monetary Fund Latin America and the Caribbean Surcharges World
+•Press Release Economic Crisis and Recovery Globalization and Trade IMF Latin America and the Caribbean Surcharges World

 Washington, DC — Over 150 civil society organizations from around the world are calling on the International Monetary Fund (IMF) to end the “unfair” and “counterproductive” surcharges attached to its lending to the most heavily indebted countries, including Ukraine, Egypt, Angola, Jordan, Ecuador, and Gabon.
 The open statement was sent to the IMF Executive Board today ahead of the IMF and World Bank’s Spring Meetings this month.

 “In the case of Egypt, the IMF is imposing additional fees, even in this time of crisis, which are not only unfair but go against the Fund’s own policies for economic recovery.
 This means that the poorest citizens are the ones who are going to end up paying those charges,” Shereen Talaat, co-director for Middle East and North Africa at the Arab Watch Coalition, said.

 “The policy of surcharges for Tunisia is deepening the economic crisis and prolonging the cycle.
 It’s like they are punching our country by putting additional financial burdens on it, even as it is struggling to pay its debts.
 Instead, this money could be used to rescue and reform Tunisia’s entire health sector, without austerity measures,” Emna Maaref of the Arab Watch Coalition-Tunisia said.

 As Yurii Romashko, co-founder and executive director of Ukraine’s Institute for Analysis and Advocacy, which is a signer of the letter, stated in a recent op-ed in MarketWatch: